HoGentTIN/linux-training-hogent/modules/package_management/031_packages_deb_theory.md

 Reading package lists...
 Done
 ```

 In the example below you can see an interaction with an Ubuntu system.
 Some repositories are at the url `be.archive.ubuntu.com` because this computer was installed in Belgium.
-This url can be different for you.
+This mirror URL can be different for you.

 ```console
 student@ubuntu:~$ sudo apt-get update